Licensure for dental students

 Preparing for your licensure exam

 The same attention to detail that helped you throughout dental school will ensure you are well prepared for your licensure exam.
-Check with the state dental board for the most current requirements, especially since some states have started accepting manikin-based exams.
+Check with the state dental board for the most current requirements, especially since many states accept manikin and OSCE exams.

-Read and re-read the candidate’s manual.
-Each exam has precise requirements.
+Read the candidate guide.
+Each exam has specific requirements.

 See which states accept and which require a post-graduate residency for licensure.